Performance measures

 Benchmark comparisons

-When the return on a portfolio or security is calculated, it’s often compared to a relevant benchmark index.
-For example, stocks from large companies would likely be compared to the S&P 500 index to determine over or underperformance.
-If a stock was up 15% on the year while the S&P 500 was up 10%, the stock would be considered “beating the market” by 5%.
+After you calculate a portfolio or security’s return, it’s often compared to a relevant benchmark index.
+For example, large-company stocks are commonly compared to the S&P 500 index.
+If a stock is up 15% for the year while the S&P 500 is up 10%, the stock is outperforming the benchmark by 5%.

 An index tracks the market prices of a pre-determined group of investments.
-For example, the S&P 500 tracks the stock market prices of 500 of the largest US-based publicly traded companies, which includes Apple, JP Morgan Chase, and Amazon.
+For example, the S&P 500 tracks 500 of the largest U.S.-based publicly traded companies, including Apple, JP Morgan Chase, and Amazon.

-In a general sense, an index tracks the average change in market prices of a basket of securities.
-However, they can weigh certain investments differently.
-For example, changes in Amazon’s market price are more heavily factored into changes in the S&P 500 than the price changes of Alaska Airlines stock (Amazon’s market capitalization is roughly 200 times the size of Alaska Airlines).
-This should make sense - the larger the stock, the bigger the impact it should have on an index.
+In general, an index reflects the average change in market prices for its basket of securities.
+However, indexes can weight holdings differently.
+For example, changes in Amazon’s price affect the S&P 500 more than changes in Alaska Airlines stock because Amazon’s market capitalization is roughly 200 times larger.
+This is the basic idea behind weighting: larger companies typically have a larger impact on the index.

 These are the relevant indexes to be known for the exam: